People often assume that because they are healthy, they don’t need travel insurance. People are underinsured when they travel. Are you?

-Include all necessary details including date, time, location of the pothole and damage sustained in your contact with the relevant authority, and remain collected and civil in your request for compensation.
+Include all necessary details including date, time, the location of the pothole and damage sustained in your contact with the relevant authority, and remain collected and civil in your request for compensation.

 The response will likely be that all reasonable steps were taken to maintain the road, as per Section 58 of the Highways Act 1980, so don’t be surprised if your claim is rejected in the first instance.